How to Become a Bioinformatics Professional

 Learn how to become a bioinformatics professional.
 Research the education requirements, training information and experience required for starting a career in the field of bioinformatics.

-Bioinformatics professionals, such as bioinformatics scientists, bioinformatics researcher or bioinformatics technicians, use statistics and information technology to analyze biological data.
+Bioinformatics professionals, such as bioinformatics scientists, bioinformatics researchers or bioinformatics technicians, use statistics and information technology to analyze biological data.
 Professionals in this field need a background in mathematics, computer science and biology, and they may ultimately work for pharmaceutical or biotechnology companies, universities or hospitals.
+These professionals spend a good deal of time in laboratories sifting through data and generating reports.
+Most work full-time.
+Although these positions often require extensive education and training, salaries in the field are generally higher than average.

 |Degree Level||Graduate degree most common*|